 Arts in Action Community Charter School's After School Education and Safety Program (ASES) is an after school program that is meant to serve up to 120 students free of cost.
 AIA's goal for the ASES program is that every student that is admitted to the program and attends everyday will learn and adopt the necessary skills in order to excel as students and future role models of their community.
-Through the ASES program students will have the opportunity and exposure to additional academic support, enrichment classes (provided by AIA's partnership with City Hearts: Kids Say Yes to the Arts) and leadership activities.
+Through the ASES program students will have the opportunity and exposure to additional academic support, enrichment classes which include Art, Musical Theatre, Girl Scouts and other leadership activities.

 In P.E. students will have a structural physical educational program.
 They will be introduced to basic exercising and stretching techniques and different sport activities that will teach them team work and basic rules of the sport.

 Students will explore the fundamentals of art making through a series of art projects that stimulate their visual and tactile senses.
 Additionally students will be introduced to art materials such as oil pastels, tissue paper, watercolors, model magic and much more.

 Introduces and inspires young dancers to know and understand world culture, creative expression and joyful celebration of Dance as an elemental force of life.
 Participants begin by learning basic steps and by researching the history of the specific dance form they are studying.
 Classes provide the opportunity to learn various dance techniques including Classical Ballet, Jazz and Modern Dance as well as aspects of performance including choreography, costume design, set design, publicity, and audience relations.
 Expanding students’ vocabulary through the acquisition of dance-related terminology.
 The students use a historical perspective to discuss issues in today’s society, study videos of accomplished artists, and learn to prepare for performance.